SeakMengs/Confession-Web/README.md

 # Confession-Web
-A confessional website where individuals can anonymously publish their opinions
+A confession website where individuals can anonymously publish their opinions

 # Features
 -Upload image, gif <br>